weaveworks/weave-gitops-docs/README.md

 For other installation methods, see [MKdocs-Materials installation](https://squidfunk.github.io/mkdocs-material/getting-started/) options.

-**Note:** Weaveworks has sponsored the insider's version of the theme.
+**Note:** Weaveworks is a sponsor of the insider's version of the theme.
 To use that, you'll need the GH_TOKEN kept in 1Password in the secure notes section.

 ## Building the docs
 Clone this repo into a directory, cd into it and run: